software-mansion/starknet.py/docs/guide.rst

 .. note::
     If you know the abi of the contract, **always prefer** creating Contract directly from constructor.

-    :meth:`Contract.from_address <starknet_py.contract.Contract.from_address>` must perform some calls to get an abi of the contract.
+    :meth:`Contract.from_address <starknet_py.contract.Contract.from_address>` must perform some calls to StarkNet to get an abi of the contract.

 ProxyChecks
 ###########

-Since the Proxy contracts on StarkNet can have different implementations (especially, since everyone can write their own), there is no single way of checking if some contract is a Proxy contract.
+Since the Proxy contracts on StarkNet can have different implementations, as every user can define their custom implementation, there is no single way of checking if some contract is a Proxy contract.

 There are two main ways of proxying a contract on StarkNet:
  - forward the calls using ``library_call`` and ``class_hash`` of proxied contract